miseeger/Dataverse.Sql/README.md

-# Dataverse.Sql (Version 5.3.0.510)
+# Dataverse.Sql (Version 5.3.1.510)

-This project is a fork of [Mark Carrington's](https://markcarrington.dev/sql-4-cds/), sole SQL engine which was originally developed for [SQL 4 CDS](https://github.com/MarkMpn/Sql4Cds).
-The engine and their tests were ported to .NET5 (Core) so that Dataverse.Sql uses the [Microsoft.PowerPlatform.Dataverse.Client](https://github.com/microsoft/PowerPlatform-DataverseServiceClient) library/package.
+This project is uses the code of [Mark Carrington's](https://markcarrington.dev/sql-4-cds/) sole [SQL 4 CDS](https://github.com/MarkMpn/Sql4Cds) engine which originally targets only full framework.The original engine and their tests were ported to .NET5 (Core) and keep their namespace.
+Dataverse.Sql uses the [Microsoft.PowerPlatform.Dataverse.Client](https://github.com/microsoft/PowerPlatform-DataverseServiceClient) library/package.

+Dataverse.Sql wraps around the SQL 4 CDS engine and exposes the methods to retrieve data from your Dataverse Environment via SQL.
+It also provides the opportunity to set the engine options in a settings file (`dataversesql.json`) which is delivered with the package.

 Dataverse.Sql will continuously be synchonized with changes in the SQL 4 CDS engine.
 Version numbers will be accordingly updated.
 The Revision number of the Dataverse.Sql version will hereby be taken from the Version number of the used Dataverse Client (currently using `0.5.10` which becomes `.510`)